 Tips for Retirement Planning

 - It's been said that a goal without a plan is only a dream.
 For helping making a concrete plan so you can achieve your retirement goal, consider hiring a financial advisor.
-To find the right one for you, try SmartAsset’s free matching tool.
-It will connect you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Don’t forget to take Social Security payments into account when you formulate what kind of income you’ll have in retirement.
 If you don’t know how much you can expect to receive, check out SmartAsset’s Social Security calculator.